skyscrapr/terraform-provider-openai/docs/resources/assistant.md

 Optional:

 - `vector_store_ids` (List of String) A list of file IDs attached to this assistant.
 There can be a maximum of 20 files attached to the assistant.
 Files are ordered by their creation date in ascending order.
-- `vector_stores` (Attributes List) Function definition for tools of type function. (see [below for nested schema](#nestedatt--tool_resources--file_search--vector_stores))

-<a id="nestedatt--tool_resources--file_search--vector_stores"></a>
-### Nested Schema for `tool_resources.file_search.vector_stores`

-Optional:

-- `file_ids` (List of String) A list of file IDs attached to this assistant.
-There can be a maximum of 20 files attached to the assistant.
-Files are ordered by their creation date in ascending order.
-- `metadata` (Map of String) Set of 16 key-value pairs that can be attached to a vector store.
-This can be useful for storing additional information about the vector store in a structured format.
-Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long.